-4.7.1 staff will inform the Manager, or in their absence, the Deputy;

-- 4.7.2 if, on site, a member of staff will search the immediate area with the help of College security, including cupboards and the garden area; - 4.7.3 if, off site, the rest of the children will remain in one place with the other staff, whilst a staff member searches the immediate area and re-traces route taken.
-The staff will also contact the venues management/security team if appropriate; - 4.7.4 the Manager will contact the Police, parents/carer, Vice Principal Business and Commercial Services, Duty County Office and Ofsted; - 4.7.5 the Manager will gather together all relevant information to give to the Police; - 4.7.6 the College will carry out an investigation into what happened; - 4.7.7 if any member of staff was at fault, the relevant procedure will be followed to address this; - 4.7.8 all findings from the investigation would be relayed to the parents; and - 4.7.9 any recommendations will be put into place/practice both on and off site.
+- 4.7.1 staff will inform the Manager, or in their absence, the Deputy; - 4.7.2 if, on-site, a member of staff will search the immediate area with the help of College security, including cupboards and the garden area; - 4.7.3 if, off-site, the rest of the children will remain in one place with the other staff, whilst a staff member searches the immediate area and re-traces the route taken.
+The staff will also contact the venue's management/security team if appropriate; - 4.7.4 the Manager will contact the Police, parents/carer, Deputy Executive Principal - Teaching, Learning & Improvement (or other Executive SLT member), Duty County Office and Ofsted; - 4.7.5 the Manager will gather together all relevant information to give to the Police; - 4.7.6 the College will carry out an investigation into what happened; - 4.7.7 if any member of staff was at fault, the relevant HR procedure will be followed to address this; - 4.7.8 all findings from the investigation would be relayed to the parents; and - 4.7.9 any recommendations will be put into place/practice both on and off site for future activities.